 While some simply go to the Observatory for the view (arguably the best in LA), there’s much more to see.
 The Griffith Observatory presents mind-expanding planetarium shows throughout the year, plus films and special events in the Leonard Nimoy Event Horizon theatre, and hosted telescope parties (check the calendar for details).
 A nice perk: admission to the Observatory is free.

-If you’re eager for a snack before or after your visit—say, a slice of quiche, a crumbly scone, or just a good cup of coffee—it’s worth stopping at the nearby Trails Café, a walk-in eatery nestled amongst the trees.
-There is parking along the road, but intrepid visitors might prefer the 3.5-kilometre walk from the Observatory.
+If you’re eager for a snack before or after your visit, how about a slice of quiche, a crumbly scone, or just a good cup of coffee at the nearby Trails Café - a walk-in eatery nestled amongst the trees?
+There is parking along the road, but intrepid visitors might prefer the 2-mile walk from the Observatory.

 Gone are the glory days of the Wild West, but you can still get in on the action at the Autry Museum of the American West.
 Just across from the entrance to the L.A.
-Zoo in Griffith Park, you’ll find this 3,345sqm complex with over 500,000 works of art and artifacts from the American frontier.
+Zoo in Griffith Park, you’ll find this 36,000-square foot complex with over 500,000 works of art and artefacts from the American frontier.

 Co-founded by musical western star Gene Autry in 1988, it’s natural that the museum would dedicate space to cool Western film memorabilia, from the pistols used by Steve McQueen to costumes from 2005’s Brokeback Mountain.
 There’s even a replica movie set of an Old Western town with storefronts.
 (Little-known fact: The first-ever feature-length movie filmed in Hollywood was a Western—the 1914 silent film The Squaw Man, directed by Cecil B. DeMille.
 The camera used to film it is here, too.)

-The amphitheater’s event lineup always promises big names—like Harry Styles, Tom Jones, and Pete Townshend—and with an intimate 5,900-person capacity, there isn’t a bad seat in the house.
-The season only runs from spring to mid-fall, but the theatre, modeled after a Greek temple, is still worth a look-see in the off-season.
+The amphitheatre’s event line-up always promises big names—like Tom Jones, Pete Townshend, and Harry Styles —and with an intimate 5,900-person capacity, there isn’t a bad seat in the house.
+The season only runs from spring to mid-fall, but the theatre, modelled after a Greek temple, is still worth a look-see in the off-season.